superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 1. signup date, as unix timestamp
 2. the ad creative a user clicked on before signing up
-3. average (user) daily activity, measured in API calls/day (over the user's lifetime)
+3. average daily activity (users who signed up by clicking on a campaign ad_creative), measured in API calls/day (over the user's lifetime)

 To make our ad campaigns smarter, **we want to know which users to target with which kinds of ad messaging**.
 We can discover this by embedding our data into a vectorspace, where we can cluster users and find meaningful groups - using a UMAP visualization to examine the cluster labels' relationship to features of the ad creatives.